fhh23/Density-of-Parcels-in-Imagery-Data/README.md

 There are some areas of potential further improvement.
 1. The ST_Intersection call between the map view bounding box and the state geometry is slow.
 Case statements to quickly resolve the case where the bounding box is completely within or completely outside the state could speed this up.
 2. The state geometries are made up of many polygon.
 Creating a new table with the results of ST_Dump on these multipolygons could make finding the intersection with the map view bounding box faster.
 Making an index on this new table geometry could also speed up the spatial join with the parcels geometry.
 3. There are various timing logs and graphical interfaces which give insight into how your program is running.
-With more experience I would have known about them and used them early and often.
-However, it was helpful in identifying when my index was and wasn't being used.
+With more time I would have used them to have a more detailed runtime analysis of different queries I tried.
+However, I did use the "explain" functionality  to analyze when my index was and wasn't being used.
 Below is the graphical explanation of my final query.
-Hovering over the blocks shows that the states table used a sequential scan, and the tiles table used a bitmap heap scan.
+Hovering over the blocks in Postgres shows that the states table used a sequential scan, and the tiles table used a bitmap heap scan.

 <img src="pics/Explain_Graph.PNG" />